Graduate Admissions

 Domestic Applicant

-It is very important that all transcripts be sent directly to the Mechanical Engineering graduate program.
+It is very important that all transcripts be uploaded directly to the online Graduate Application.
 If they are sent to any other office, the review of your application will be delayed.
-You must submit one official copy of transcripts from ALL academic institutions you have attended since high school (secondary school).
-There are two ways to do this:
+You must submit one unofficial copy of transcripts from ALL academic institutions you have attended since high school (secondary school).
+Please do not mail in physical copies of transcripts.

 International Applicants

-It is very important that all transcripts be sent directly to the Mechanical Engineering graduate program.
+It is very important that all transcripts be uploaded directly to the online Graduate Application.
 If they are sent to any other office, the review of your application will be delayed.
-Applicants are required to submit an official copy of transcripts and degree certificates that are in the original language accompanied by certified English translations from each academic institution attended after secondary school.
+Applicants are required to submit one unofficial copy of transcripts and degree certificates that are in the original language accompanied by certified English translations from EACH academic institution attended after secondary school.
 Specially prepared English versions are not acceptable in place of documents issued in the original language.
 If translations are not available from the institution itself, they may be prepared by government or official translators.
-For translations to be acceptable, they must bear the stamp or seal of the issuing institution or governmental agency and the original signature of the translator.
 They must be complete and exact word-for-word translations of the original documents, not interpretations.
 Grades must not be converted to a US scale.
-These records should be sent directly from the Registrars Office of the academic institutions you have attended to the Mechanical Engineering graduate program.
-If this service is not available, applicants may also request official signed copies and send them in the institutions' original sealed envelopes.
-Official records are original documents issued by the institution which bear the actual signature of the registrar in ink and the seal of the issuing institution.
-Notarized documents are not acceptable.
+Please do not mail in physical copies of transcripts.

 -